GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/03-timing-decorator.md

 There are various other mistakes one can make when trying to perform benchmarking.
 We will touch on some more later, but right now we have an even bigger problem, which is our decorator isn't actually going to always work.

-Stop `siege`, if it is still running, as well as our WSGI application.
+Stop `bombardier` if it is still running, as well as the WSGI application.

 ```terminal:interrupt-all
 ```